ImageMagick/Usage-Markdown/quantize/index.md

 The process of selecting the limited number of colors to use in an image is called Color Quantization, and is a very complex process involving a number of factors.
 A full technical description of it is given on the ImageMagick web site [Color Reduction Algorithm](http://www.imagemagick.org/script/quantize.php).
-However I'll try to example some of the more important aspects of this here.
+However, I'll try to example some of the more important aspects of this here.

 Probably the biggest factor is the actual colors used in an image.
-It is no good picking a particular color for an image if their are very few pixels that are 'close' to that color.
+It is no good picking a particular color for an image if there are very few pixels that are 'close' to that color.
-As such the color choice depends not only on the colors used in an image, but the number of pixels 'close' to the color.
+As such, the color choice depends not only on the colors used in an image, but alos the number of pixels 'close' to the color.

 I can demonstrate this quite easily by trying to reduce two different two color images to a single common color.